evanjiang943/edison/README.md

-# AI Autograder
+# Edison

-An AI-assisted grading platform that automates routine evaluation tasks while keeping human graders in control.
+An AI-assisted educational platform that automates routine evaluation tasks while keeping human graders in control.
 Built with FastAPI, React, and OpenAI's GPT models.

 ## Features